DianaSuvorova/eslint-plugin-react-redux/docs/rules/connect-prefer-minimum-two-arguments.md

 > If you do not supply your own mapDispatchToProps function or object full of action creators, the default mapDispatchToProps implementation just injects dispatch into your component’s props.

-This rule enforces that Second argument is provided explicitly.
+This rule enforces that the second argument is provided explicitly.

 ## Rule details